• Skip to primary navigation

 You will find a variation of this salad in different Middle Eastern countries.
 Even the Dominican salad- Tipili was introduced to the Dominican Republic by Lebanese immigrants.

-Though I tried it many times in the restaurants after coming to Dubai, I started noticing and loving Tabbouleh only after trying it in a buffet dinner on a cruise where everything except Tabbouleh, tasted bad :).
+Though I tried it many times in restaurants after coming to Dubai, I started noticing and loving Tabbouleh only after trying it at a buffet dinner on a cruise where everything except Tabbouleh, tasted bad :).

-It really surprises me to think what took me so long to try it at home.
+It really surprises me to think about what took me so long to try it at home.

 Serving suggestions